MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 - If your machine has less than 64 logical cores and is running on a HP host, you may be able to change the **NUMA Group Size Optimization** BIOS setting from the default of **Clustered** to **Flat**.

-## Microsoft Defender ATP integration issue
+## Microsoft Defender for Endpoint integration issue

-Azure Advanced Threat Protection enables you to integrate Azure ATP with Microsoft Defender ATP.
-See [Integrate Azure ATP with Microsoft Defender ATP](integrate-msde.md) for more information.
+[!INCLUDE [Product short](includes/product-short.md)] enables you to integrate [!INCLUDE [Product short](includes/product-short.md)] with Microsoft Defender for Endpoint.
+See [Integrate [!INCLUDE [Product short](includes/product-short.md)] with Microsoft Defender for Endpoint](integrate-mde.md) for more information.

 ## VMware virtual machine sensor issue

-If you have an Azure ATP sensor on VMware virtual machines, you might receive the health alert **Some network traffic is not being analyzed**.
+If you have a [!INCLUDE [Product short](includes/product-short.md)] sensor on VMware virtual machines, you might receive the health alert **Some network traffic is not being analyzed**.
 This can happen because of a configuration mismatch in VMware.

 To resolve the issue: